wmar9887/wnm-thesis/README.md

 # wnm-thesis
 Repository for my thesis year project.
-Currently the focus is on a formally verified Block MiniFloat adder.
+Currently the focus is on formally verifying Block MiniFloat.

 # Tasks / Goals

-- I need to formulate a table to ocmpare my work against what it exists.
+- I need to formulate a table to compare my work against what exists.

 - I need to list all my literature and tools I have drawn upon.